 Staff Reporter GUWAHATI, May 15 - “Instead of connecting different cities and urban centers in the remote and less-developed areas, the ideal approach should be to develop it in the framework of corridors for regional development.
 The time has come that there should be a dedicated think tank for the North Eastern Region at the Central government level,” said Prof Sachin Chaturvedi, Director General, Research and Information System for Developing Countries (RIS), today on the final day of the two-day seminar on the theme of ‘Physical and social infrastructure for regional development’ organised by the Ministry of Finance here.
-On the salient takeaways from the consultation, he said, “There were several important recommendations discussed in the seminar which are essential for physical and social infrastructure in NE.
-The first point was low integration due to the land-locked nature of the region.

 Director General of RIS Prof Sachin Chaturvedi addressing the valedictory session of a seminar on ‘Physical and social infrastructure for regional development’ in Guwahati on Tuesday. – AT Photo